MaistoV/UninaSoC/README.md

 > This is just because `CORE_MICROBLAZEV` is supported only in Vivado >= 2024.2.

 ## Architecture
-The base architecture of UninaSoC is depicted in the following:
+The base architecture of SimplyV is depicted in the following:
 ![SoC Architecture](./Base_SoC_layout.png)

 ## SoC Profiles